mikesparr/typescript-postgres-auth-example/README.md

     * This will spin up Postgres, PGAdmin, Elasticsearch, Kibana, and Redis
     * IMPORTANT: run `./setup_es.sh` to create index mapping templates for Elasticsearch after startup
     * To stop them, and remove local volumes: `docker-compose down -v`
- 6. Start up app in developer mode to create database tables, then stop
-    * `npm run dev`
-    * `CTRL + C`
- 7. Run tests (will load up test data in tables)
+ 6. Run tests (will load up test data in tables)
     * `npm run test`
- 8. Start up app in developer mode (will watch and recompile for changes)
+ 7. Start up app in developer mode (will watch and recompile for changes)
     * `npm run dev`
- 9. Open browser tab to [Swagger UI Explorer](http://localhost:3000/api-docs) to explore API
+ 8. Open browser tab to [Swagger UI Explorer](http://localhost:3000/api-docs) to explore API
- 10. Open browser tab to [Postgres Admin](http://localhost:8080/browser) for Postgres Admin
+ 9. Open browser tab to [Postgres Admin](http://localhost:8080/browser) for Postgres Admin
      * click on "Servers" and then "Object > Create > Server"
      * "General > Name" the connection "Test Server"
      * click on "Connection" tab: